awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverlessrepo-how-to-publish.md

 1. In the unshare message box, confirm you want to unshare the application by entering the Organization ID and application name, then choosing **Save**\.

-#### Master Account Unsharing an Application from an AWS Organization Through the AWS CLI<a name="unshare-application-master-cli"></a>
+#### Management account unsharing an application from an AWS Organization Through the AWS CLI<a name="unshare-application-management-cli"></a>

-To unshare an application from an AWS Organization, a user from the *master account* can run the `aws serverlessrepo unshare-application` command\.
+To unshare an application from an AWS Organization, a user from the *management account* can run the `aws serverlessrepo unshare-application` command\.

 The following command unshares an application from an AWS Organization, where *application\-id* is the Amazon Resource Name \(ARN\) of the application, and *organization\-id* is the AWS Organization ID: